Our 2020 SAVVY Year …

 The year started in full swing.
 All of our groups spent the Spring term in R&D preparing for an immersive Summer project, while our new Crisis Averted group devised their first production.
 The Seance, a semi-improvised show to be performed in the SAVVY studio in March, and then we (along with the whole country), went into lockdown!

 For the remainder of this unprecedented year, SAVVY (like so many), moved our offer online.
-Re-thinking and re-inventing our entire artistic programme with our Mixed Bean season - maintaining connections with our members, providing opportunities to be creative in a virtual space, and developing the framework for a brand-new show.
+Re-thinking and re-inventing our entire artistic programme with our Mixed Bean season - maintaining connections with our members via Zoom, providing opportunities to be creative in a virtual space, and developing the framework for a brand-new show.

-This was all possible due to SAVVY receiving an emergency response grant from both Arts Council England and Croydon Council.
-This early funding was vital, allowing us to continue working with our members, maintain our core team, create work via our online Summer Season, develop new networks with other inclusive theatre companies across the country and take an active role in ensuring the arts stayed vibrant and alive in the borough.October 2020
+This was all possible due to SAVVY receiving an emergency response grant from both Arts Council England, Croydon Council and the National Lottery.
+This funding was vital, allowing us to continue working with our members, maintain our core team, create work via our online Summer Season, develop new networks with other inclusive theatre companies across the country and take an active role in ensuring the arts stayed vibrant and alive in the borough.r 2020

 for pupils at wandle valley academy

 Having seen his award-winning show The Canary & The Crow, pupils at Wandle Valley Academy worked with playwright Daniel Ward and composer Prez96 on unlocking story moments, character points of view and music development.

 Supported by the London Mayor's Young Londoners Fund.